mw-os/EasyGCPz/README.md

 EasyGCPz only retains one reserved keyword argument for the query call, and that is the **iterate_between** keyword.
 When this keyword shows up in the .query() method call it looks for **'iterate_between'** in the query for a particular type of replacement.
 Lets say that we need to iterate a query between 4 different weeks, week 1 of 2020, to week 4 of 2020.
 The iterate_between keyword can take care of this intrinsically.

 ```
+example_query = \
+"""
-example_query = 'SELECT * FROM MyCoolTable WHERE Time BETWEEN iterate_between and iterate_between'
+SELECT * FROM MyCoolTable
+WHERE Time BETWEEN iterate_between and iterate_between
+"""
 ```

 To generate the ranges between all four weeks we specify the five dates that mark the stand and end of all of the weeks